roads/Mephisto/docs/web/docs/guides/how_to_use/form_composer/configuration/config_files.md

 - `show_instructions_as_modal` - Enables showing `instruction` content as a modal (opened by clicking a sticky button in top-right corner); this make lengthy task instructions available from any place of a lengthy form without scrolling the page (Boolean, Optional, Default: false)
 - `title` - HTML header of the form (String)
 - `submit_button` - Button to submit the whole form and thus finish a task (Object)
+    - `classes` - Custom classes that you can use to restyle element or refer to it from custom handlers code (String, Optional)
+    - `classes_button_element` - Custom classes that you can use to restyle button element or refer to it from custom handlers code (String, Optional)
     - `id` - Unique HTML id of the button, in case we need to refer to it from custom handlers code (String, Optional)
     - `instruction` - Text shown above the "Submit" button (String, Optional)
     - `text` - Label shown on the button (String)